Course Outline

 2.1 Legal Requirements for Incorporation:

-• Common legal forms (Inc., LLC, S.A., etc.), adapted to the local context.
+• Common legal structures (Inc., LLC, S.A., etc.) adapted to the local context.

-• Process of incorporation and registration.
+• Procedures for incorporation and registration.

 2.2 Tax Regime for Holding Companies: